Skip to content

 git config receive.autogc false

-Docker and docker compose is popular to prepare a pragmatic test environment.
+Docker and docker compose are popular to prepare a pragmatic test environment.
 You can find docker configurations Dockerfile in test-integration/docker/

 A test setup requires two containers.
 1. server: ssh+git, git https, http content, http-dav and ssh+svn server container to provide team repository and mapping 2. client: omegat test instance container to run integration test.

-OmegaT project provide .docker-compose.yml compose configuration that orchestrate test setup and execution in one line command.
+OmegaT project provide compose.yml configuration that orchestrate test setup and execution in one line command.

 Repositories are independent among each other.

-WARNING: You should operate all command from project root directory.
+WARNING: You should operate all commands from project root directory.

 then you can run with default settings

-You can stop integration test processes by press Ctrl-C key.
+You can stop integration test processes by pressing Ctrl-C key or command.

-Default duration of execution is 4200 second (= 40 min.)
-When you want to specify duration, you can set environment variable and give docker-compose option to stop servers after test finished.
+The Default duration of execution is 4200 second (= 40 min.)
+When you want to specify duration, you can set environment variable and give the docker-compose option to stop servers after test finished.

 --abort-on-container-exit

-This case specifies duration as 10 min. and will exit all three container when integration test finished.
+This case specifies duration as 10 min. and will exit all three containers when integration test finished.

 When you want to run the test in CI environment, and want to get exit code from the test, we can get exit code by adding an option like;